While it feels too good to be true, it’s totally possible to do programmatic SEO in WordPress.

 - Post status is helpful if you want to publish your posts or just save them as drafts

-- Comments option is helpful if you want to enable or disable comments on the generated pages
+- Comments option is helpful if you would like to enable or disable comments on the generated pages

 - Post slug helps you create SEO-friendly URLs (you can create the slug column directly in the data file itself)

-- If you want to set a different WordPress post template for the posts, you can do that as well
+- If you would like to set a different WordPress post template for the posts, you can do that as well

 The main benefit that I see in doing programmatic SEO in WordPress is that you do not have to deal with code.
 And you can quickly get started without setting up the whole system from scratch first.